Check Hard Drive Health on a Mac

 👀

-Unlike most other options on this list, smartmontools works from the command line.
+Unlike all other options on this list, smartmontools works from the command line.
 This means you’ll have to get your hands dirty in the terminal to use it, which may not be ideal for every user.
 But if you prefer the terminal for whatever reason, or you’re currently limited to it due to an emergency situation, this can be a great option.

 Assuming your drive is in /dev/disk0, here is how to use smartmontools to check its health: